Your First Website¶

 We will again add another feature, this time by opening the Preview Tools panel, and then clicking on Page Components.
 A Components panel will open where the Preview Tools panel used to be, containing components that you can drag and drop onto the drop zone highlighted on the page.
 To click and drag a new feature onto the drop zone, click and drag Feature, under the general heading.
 This will then open up a form for you to add your new feature content.
 To click and drag an existing feature onto the drop zone, click on Browse Features.
 This will then open up a form containing a list of existing features that you may choose from.
 Make your selection, the form with the list will then close and now you can drag and drop your selected existing feature onto the drop zone.

 From inside the drop zone, you may also re-arrange the features by clicking and dragging on a feature and placing it in your desired position.
 Notice the positioning of the newly added feature and the existing features, which have been re-arranged compared to the previous image.
 To delete/remove a feature from the drop zone, just click on the X as show in the image below.

 To edit a feature, select a feature from the list and click on the Edit button on the right of the list.
 Edit the fields you would like to modify, then click on Save and Close or Save Draft to save your changes or click on Cancel to discard all changes in the form.
-You can also edit a feature by clicking on the pencil next to the feature when In-Context Editing is enabled.

 To remove a feature, select a feature from the list and click on the X button on the right of the list.
 Or, from the drag and drop zone when you click on “Page Components” in the Preview Tools panel, click on the X next to the feature.